rancher/elemental-docs/docs/wifi.md

-This would get the `/etc/NetworkManager/system-connections/wifi1.connection` file deployed on the node during installation with the connection content and NetworkManager would read and enable the connection on boot
+This would get the `/etc/NetworkManager/system-connections/wifi1.connection` file deployed on the node during installation with the connection content and NetworkManager would read and enable the connection on boot.